Our consultation with members

 We consulted with members, the Privy Council, OSCR and the Charity Commission.

-On the presumption that the new Charter, Bye-Laws and Regulations are agreed by our members we will then submit them formally to the Privy Council alongside our formal petition.
+The new Charter, Bye-Laws and Regulations were submitted formally to the Privy Council alongside our formal petition.